Learning Counterfactual Distributions via Kernel Nearest Neighbors: Background and problem set-up

 \section{Background and problem set-up}

-In this section, we start with a brief summary on reproducing kernels and related concepts~(see \cref{sec : background on kernels}), that is necessary for subsequent discussions.
-We then state the target parameter of interest for the distributional matrix completion problem~(see \cref{sec : estimand}).
-We then state the key modeling assumptions and the data generating process~(see \cref{sec : model}).
-Specific examples of our proposed model are provided in \cref{sec : examples}.
+In this section, we give a brief summary on reproducing kernels and related concepts.
+We then state the target parameter of interest for the distributional matrix completion problem, along with key modeling assumptions and the data-generating process.
+Specific examples that are compatible with our modeling assumptions are described.